dymmond/edgy/docs/migrations/migrations.md

 ### Automigrations

-Provide an extra registry with the `automigrate_on_connect` parameter filled with an `EdgySettings` object/string to the config.
+Provide an extra registry with the `automigrate_config` parameter filled with an `EdgySettings` object/string to the config.

 Pros: